wiredtiger/testy/README.md

   fab -H user@host workload
   ```

 - The `workload --upload` requires one argument, the compressed workload folder.
 The function will upload a workload from your local network to the remote testy server.
-You will need an archive containing a {workload} directory with a workload interface file ({workload}.sh), and any other files needed to run the workload.
-The {workload} directory and workload interface file are required to share the same name to operate.
+You will need an archive containing a `workload` directory with a workload interface file ({workload}.sh), and any other files needed to run the workload.
+The `workload` directory and workload interface file are required to share the same name to operate.
 Testy can extract most compressed file types.
 This will extract the files in the framework's '/workloads' directory, inside a folder named after the workload.
 The function will print an error message on failure, and delete any traces of the failed upload from the remote server.
   ```
   fab -H user@host workload [--upload=<workload.zip>]
   ```